bargavi-dev/bargavi-dev/README.md

 - 🌱 I’m currently in the ideation phase for a product called foodiefomo.<br>
-- 🥐 I have a strong passion for foodtech, traveltech and working on products that produce social and environmental impact.<br>
+- 🥐 I have a strong passion for foodtech, sextech and working on products that produce social and environmental impact.<br>
 - 🙋🏽‍♀️ Pronouns: She/Her<br>
 <br>